chris-relational/vllm/NOTES.md

 # Additional installation requirements
 1. For the chat REPL of `transformers` you need to `pip install accelerate`.
+This is a framework for distributing inference to multiple nodes

 2. To run the `generate` SDK it is recommended to `pip install bitsandbytes` (by Huggingface).
    `bitsandbytes` has methods for quantizing (when loading to memory) LLMs that greately improves performance.